chasonr/mruby-bignum/README.md

 Other integer conversion methods (`to_i`, `to_int`, `ceil` and `floor`) return a Fixnum if possible when used with bignum-support, and always a Bignum when used with mainline mruby.

+## Configuration

+The file include/bignum-conf.h may be edited to tune the performance of mruby-bignum:

+* `MRB_BIGNUM_BIT` may be set to 16, 32 or 64 to determine the number of bits in a Bignum digit.
+This may be set independently of the width of a Fixnum.
+It should be equal to the largest word size at which the platform can natively do arithmetic.  `MRB_BIGNUM_BIT` can be set to 64 only if the compiler supports `unsigned __int128`; this is true of Visual C++, Clang and GCC when compiling for 64 bit platforms.
+* `MRB_BIGNUM_ENABLE_RECURSION` enables recursive (Karatsuba) multiplication and all algorithms that depend on it for their efficiency.
+Removing this will reduce the compiled size of mruby-bignum by a few kilobytes, but the resulting Bignums are substantially slower.
+* The three symbols `MRB_BIGNUM_{MUL,DIV,SQR}_RECURSION_CUTOFF` set the number of digits at which the recursive algorithms are used.
+The number of bits is this limit times `MRB_BIGNUM_BIT`.
+Adjusting these may improve performance, depending on the platform.

 ## Available methods

 The following methods are provided, or modified from the original mruby: